 Drawing a bath

-She should not draw a bath for him in his presence, nor pour water for him to wash his hands, face, and feet – even if she does not touch him and even if it is not warm water.
-(If he listens to the water running, it is considered to be in his presence.)
+One spouse may not draw a bath for each other in his or her presence, nor pour water for washing hands, face, and feet – even if they do not touch and even if it is not warm water.
+(Listening to the water running is considered to be in the other’s presence.)

-But she may bring him water for netilat yadayim (hand-washing before a meal) or mayim acharonim (after a meal).
+It is permissible to bring water for one’s spouse to wash netilat yadayim (hand-washing before a meal) or mayim acharonim (after a meal).

 Passing a cup of wine